 How Dental Insurance works

-Provide access to a dental network
+Provide access to a dental network to help save on more advanced treatments

 Preventive care

-Dental plans may feature different options and incentives, but the one thing nearly all of them emphasize is preventive care.
-Dental insurance is designed to make it easier for you to prevent serious oral health conditions like tooth decay.
+Dental plans may have different features, but nearly all of them emphasize preventive care.
+Coverage is designed to help make it easier for you to prevent serious oral health conditions like tooth decay.
+So, your dental insurance should allow you at least one preventive cleaning per year.
+In addition, consider whether the plan offers:

 X-rays